mvs-org/kubebot/HOWTOUSE.md

 # 6. Check

 You can execute the following command to check the created resources.If you want to query the specific reason for the failure, you can use the `kubectl describe $resource -n $namspace` command.
+And if you want to query the log of a certain container, you can use the `kubectl logs -f   $podName -c $containerName` command

 ```shell
 # check StatefulSet